-“My practice is built around process; mark making, repetition, accumulation, erasure and the viscosity of the paint itself.
-I’m also concerned with my physical relationship to paint, including the motions inherent in the process of mark making.
+“My practice is built around process; mark making, repetition, accumulation, erasure, and the viscosity of the paint itself,” says nonobjective painter Blair Vaughn-Gruler.
+“I’m also concerned with my physical relationship to paint, including the motions inherent in the process of mark making.”

-She lives in Lamy, New Mexico and co-owns GVG Contemporary with her husband, Ernst Gruler.
+She lives in Lamy, New Mexico, and co-owns GVG Contemporary with her husband, Ernst Gruler.